Skyway9O/Skyway9O/README.md

 - 👋 Hi, I’m @Skyway9O
 - 👀 I’m interested in informatics
 - 🌱 I’m currently learning essentially python and html but also other languages (Javascript, C#, ...).
-- 💞️ I’m looking to collaborate on nothing.
+- 💞️ I’m looking to collaborate with anyone interested.
-- 📫 How to reach me ...
+- 📫 How to reach me :  by mail : leo.gaspari@outlook.com

 <!---
 Skyway9O/Skyway9O is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.